-Venus, Goddess of Love, is in the centre of an orange grove on her left Flora, Goddess of Flowers and Spring, appears clad in garlands of flowers.
+Venus, Goddess of Love, is in the centre of the orange grove, on her left Flora, Goddess of Flowers and Spring, appears clad in garlands of flowers.
 Next to Flora is the nymph Chloris, she is pursued by Zephyrus, God of Wind, who has a burning passion for her.
-The Roman poet Ovid describes Chloris as transforming into Flora, Goddess of Flowers, symbolising the beginning of spring, and Botticelli has placed both figures side by side within the same painting.
+The Roman poet Ovid describes Chloris as transforming into Flora, Goddess of Flowers, "Once I was Chloris, who am now called Flora" and so symbolising the beginning of spring.
+Botticelli has placed both figures side by side within the same painting.

 On the right of Venus are The three Graces, female companions of the Love Goddess who perform their dance at the onset of spring.
 Next to the Graces stands Mercury, Messenger of the Gods, who inspects the orange grove and protects the garden from intruders.
 In Classical mythology Mercury has the winged shoes

 Floating overhead at the centre of the picture is Amor, the son of Venus, he is blindfolded as he shoots his arrows of love, their flaming tips certain to intensify the emotion of love in whoever they strike.